-As we walked out the door the other day we encountered Angelo yapping with the garbage man.
+As we walked out the door on a fine September day we encountered Angelo yapping with the garbage man.
 “Il Capitano” greeted us warmly, and the foodie king of our village quickly informed us of the big porcini festival in Borgotaro, or Borgo Val di Taro, or just Borgo Taro.
-Yes, the call-it-what-you-will little town has been awarded the IGT designation for its mushrooms
+Yes, the call-it-what-you-will little town has been awarded the IGT designation for its mushrooms.

 You can get there by train from the Lunigiana.
 After the train stops at Pontremoli it leaves Tuscany for the Emilia Romagna province of Parma.
 You don’t see much of it; the train mainly sways through long tunnels before emerging into the sunlight in the Val Taro right before the village of Borgotaro.